SanneEmmanuel/ChatGPT-api/README.md

 console.log(result.response);
 ```

 This solution is not lightweight, but it does work a lot more consistently than the previous REST API-based approach.
-For example, I'm currently using this approach to automate N concurrent OpenAI accounts for my [Twitter bot](https://github.com/transitive-bullshit/chatgpt-twitter-bot). 😂

 We recently added support for CAPTCHA automation using either [nopecha](https://nopecha.com/) or [2captcha](https://2captcha.com).
 Keep in mind that this package will be updated to use the official API as soon as it's released, so things should get much easier over time. 💪

 There are some restrictions to be aware of, however: